ScottLogic/blog/_posts/2023-09-12-enhancing-jest-snapshot-testing.md

 ## How to customize Jest snapshot testing to performance test your application

-### Intro and motivation

-_Jest_ is a widely used JavaScript unit testing tool<sup>[[9](#ref9)]</sup> that is well-maintained and popular with developers, due to its ease of use and active community<sup>[[10](#ref10)]</sup>.
-One of _Jest_'s unique features is snapshot testing, which can be an excellent tool for writing a large number of tests for pre-existing/legacy codebase.
+_Jest_ is a [widely used](https://2022.stateofjs.com/en-US/libraries/testing/) JavaScript unit testing tool that is well-maintained and popular with developers, due to its ease of use and [active community](https://raygun.com/blog/javascript-unit-testing-frameworks/).
+One of _Jest_'s unique features is snapshot testing, which can be an excellent tool for writing a large number of tests for pre-existing/legacy codebase with minimum effort.

-_Jest_ Snapshot testing captures the current state of an application and tests against that truth to detect bugs & regression<sup>[[1](#ref1)]</sup>.
+_Jest_ [Snapshot testing](https://jestjs.io/docs/snapshot-testing) captures the current state of an application and tests against that truth to detect bugs & regression.
 Traditionally, a developer would write a snapshot test to compare the output of an interface or a screenshot of a rendered webpage/UI component to a previously saved snapshot; if there are any differences a bug might be present, or there has been an expected code change for which old snapshots must be updated.

 A basic example-based snapshot test of an array sorting algorithm might look like this: